nbrockington/cipher-challenge/README.md

 Suite of python procedures to analyse and decrypt simple ciphers.

-# Tools and usage
+# Tools and usage:

-# Caesar and affine shift ciphers:
+# Caesar and affine shift ciphers

 To decrypt a putative Caesar cipher with a given "shift":